GeilMail/geilmail/README.md

 ## Guidelines

+## Building/Testing

+For vendoring the tool [bunch](https://github.com/dkulchenko/bunch) is used.
+All dependencies can be resolved by typing `bunch install`.
+In order to run geilmail, type `bunch go run geilmail.go`.

+The tests can be executed with `bunch go test ./...`.

 ### Test Coverage

 A high test coverage is appreciated.
-In order to measure and inspect, type `go test -v -cover -covermode=count -coverprofile=cover.out && go tool cover -html=cover.out`
+In order to measure and inspect, type `bunch go test -v -cover -covermode=count -coverprofile=cover.out && go tool cover -html=cover.out`